 Now you know what ARIA is and how it provides additional information to assistive technologies.
 By implementing ARIA strategies, you can be sure that people with disabilities are still able to interact with your platform.

 In addition to ARIA, there are many other web accessibility tricks.
 Only by using them together can you make your website fully accessible.
-Let our web support team find out what exactly needs to be done to improve your website’s accessibility!
+Let our website maintenance company find out what exactly needs to be done to improve your website’s accessibility!